neoforged/Documentation/docs/datamaps/index.md

 You can think of tags as entry->boolean maps, while data maps are more flexible entry->object maps.

 A data map can be attached to both static, built-in, registries and dynamic data-driven datapack registries.

+Data maps support reloading through the use of the `/reload` command or any other means that reload server resources.

 ## Registration
 A data map type should be statically created and then registered to the `RegisterDataMapTypesEvent` (which is fired on the mod event bus).
 The `DataMapType` can be created using a `DataMapType$Builder`, through `DataMapType#builder`.

+The builder provides a `syced` method which can be used to mark a data map as synced and have it sent to clients.

 A simple `DataMapType` has two generic arguments: `T` (the values that are being attached) and `R` (the type of the registry the data map is for).
 A data map of `SomeObject`s that are attached to `Item`s can, as such, be represented as `DataMapType<SomeObject, Item>`.